fabrezi/blog/_posts/2026-05-15-Karachi-poems.markdown

 A playboy that gives favors and back rubs,

 Takes the girl out on dates,
-All the harwork has gone to waste,
+All the hardwork has gone to waste,

 Bring in the numbers, do top-ups and transactions, Every salesman is the devil's hand maiden,